 What improvements do I need for a SaaS solution?

 For one thing, if you decide to use a SaaS solution, you’re not getting access to the programmer’s code.
 Looks like there’s nothing that you can handle in matters of improvement, right?
 Well, not quite.
-On the other side, SaaS platforms give wide possibilities to configure various forms and reports, business processes, rights of the users, customization of the working system and more.
-Nevertheless, this work should also be trusted to a professional.
+On the other side, SaaS platforms give wide possibilities to configure various forms and reports, business processes, rights of the users, customization of the working system, and more.
+Nevertheless, this work should also be trusted by a professional.